oroinc/documentation/user_guide/sales_processes_workflow.rst

 - Find the process with the Opportunity in the grid and click in the corresponding row.

 - You will get to the page of the Opportunity instance.
-Click :kbd:`Develop` button in the top right corner.
+Click :guilabel:`Develop` button in the top right corner.

 - *Develop* tab will appear.
 Fill the tab with new Opportunity details.